techEmprez/techEmprez/README.md

 Redux Toolkit, Sass, JavaScript, Ruby, Rails and PostgreSQL.
 I started my coding journey in March 2022.
 Currently, I am studying as a remote student at [Microverse](https://www.microverse.org/).

-🎓 I graduated from the [University of the Philippines - Diliman](https://upd.edu.ph/) with a degree in 🏗 BS Civil Engineering.

 🥅 My main goal after completing the program is to be able to secure a full-stack web developer job position, as well as collaborate and contribute to open source projects, and assist other students in Microverse as a volunteer mentor.